 ARCHIVES & MUSEUM

-Please contact the Collections staff to schedule an appointment before bringing unsolicited artefacts or archival materials to the VHEC.
+Please contact us to schedule an appointment before bringing unsolicited artefacts or archival materials to the VHEC.
 During your appointment, staff will assess whether the item supports the VHEC's mandate.
 Unfortunately, not all material offered to the VHEC can be accepted.
 If this is the case, staff will be pleased to provide a list of organizations that may be more suitable.
 Any information or records related to the material may be useful during this meeting and may help to understand its provenance.

 The VHEC is unable to appraise donations; however, potential donors are welcome to contact a third-party appraiser for tax purposes.
 We encourage all donors seeking an appraisal and tax receipt to consult the Canada Revenue Agency